cheesechompers3d/wacky-flip/content/games/crazy-cattle-3d-deluxe.md

     - question: "How often is new content added?"
       answer: "We regularly update Crazy Cattle 3D Deluxe with new premium content and features."
     - question: "Is this game suitable for children?"
       answer: "Absolutely!
 While Deluxe offers premium features, it maintains the family-friendly nature of the original game."
+    - question: "Still Have Questions?"
+      answer: "If you can't find the answer to your question about Crazy Cattle 3D Deluxe in our FAQ, please reach out to our community support team.
+Our dedicated staff is passionate about ensuring every player has the best possible experience with Crazy Cattle 3D Deluxe and will respond to your inquiry promptly."